What sets the Horticultural Therapy Institute apart from other programs?

 - AHTA (American Horticultural Therapy Association) has accredited the courses as a certificate program, positively evaluating content and instructor credentials.

-- Courses include a face-to-face component to provide personalized and direct training.
+- Courses are offered in a face-to-face or online synchronous format to provide personalized and direct training.
 COVID-19 Update

 - The course of study prepares students to practice and manage programs with high standards.